For detailed information, other images and documents, please select individual articles from the following table.

 Variants

-- Countersunk milling head for use with hard and soft wood
+• Countersunk milling head for use with hard and softwoods

-- AW® drive for optimal transmission of forces and preservation of corrosion protection
+• AW® drive for optimum power transmission and conservation of corrosion protection

 Advantages in comparison to traditional drilling screws made of case-hardened steel

-- pias® wing, nominal ∅ 6.3 mm, facilitates use in steel substructures made from A2 stainless steel up to 4 mm thick
+• The wing pias® of nominal dia.
+6.3 mm, can be used in steel sub-structures made of A2 stainless steel up to 4 mm thick

 Drilling screws may only be used where dampness is not to be expected.
 For fasteners with a construction permit, the permit, and in particular Part 2 "Special regulations", must always be observed.